asokolov365/containerpilot/README.md

 - [Contributing](./docs/40-support.md#contributing)
 - [Backwards compatibility](./docs/40-support.md#backwards-compatibility)

-You might also read [our guide building self-operating applications with ContainerPilot](https://www.joyent.com/blog/applications-on-autopilot) and look at the examples below.
+You might also read [Joyent's guide building self-operating applications with ContainerPilot](https://www.joyent.com/blog/applications-on-autopilot) and look at the examples below.

 ## Examples

-We've published a number of example applications demonstrating how ContainerPilot works.
+Joyent's published a number of example applications demonstrating how ContainerPilot works.

 - [Applications on autopilot: a guide to how to build self-operating applications with ContainerPilot](https://www.joyent.com/blog/applications-on-autopilot)
 - [MySQL (Percona Server) with auto scaling and fail-over](https://www.joyent.com/blog/dbaas-simplicity-no-lock-in)